zizai8987/My-website-academic/content/home/projects.md

   # To filter by a specific tag, set `tag` to an existing tag name.
   # To remove the toolbar, delete the entire `filter_button` block.
   filter_button:
-  - name: All
+  - name: 全部
     tag: '*'
-  - name: Deep Learning
+  - name: 项目名臣
     tag: Deep Learning
-  - name: Other
+  - name: 其他
     tag: Demo

 design: